About soma anima arts (Kinesis Dance Society)

-Greek-Canadian Paraskevas Terezakis founded Kinesis Dance in 1986.
-Under his artistic direction, the company creates highly visual and emotional works which combine live performance with multimedia, text, design, and original musical composition.
+Greek-Canadian Paraskevas Terezakis founded Kinesis Dance Society in 1986.
+Under his artistic direction, the company has created highly visual and emotional works which combine live performance with multimedia, text, design, and original musical composition.
 Terezakis’ choreography can be described as physical poetic theatre.
 The movements explore the contrast between the excitement of energy and the simple beauty of stillness.
 Often inspired by classical Greek theatre, Terezakis explores the visceral and emotional landscape of the human condition.

 In 2023, Dancer & Choreographer Rachel Helten was appointed Associate Artistic Director, to help with the transition of the company as founder Paras Terezakis begins passing the reins, and mentoring her in becoming his eventual successor as Artistic Director.
 While honouring Paras’ legacy, Rachel is bringing a newer compassionate artistic voice to the organization.